baribeaup/intro-to-git/readme.md

 # WORKING DIRECTORY
 #			Use "ls -a" to list directory contents including hidden files.
+#			To ignore files, create a file called ".gitignore" and add the filenames and extensions (1/line) of the files to ignore
 # V--- Add
 #			You can use * as a wildcard character, and only add files that match. eg. "git add *.html" would only add html files.
 #			"git add -A" stages all, including hidden